 In the first of our “Key Performance Concepts”, we discuss creating grip at the tyres through optimising the suspension spring stiffness (ie stiffer springs create more grip).

 How did we come to this conclusion?
 Why is it a central plank in our thinking about suspension set-up?

-When you are doing set-ups for a living (as we do), there is one driving force – you get a big tick if the car is faster and pretty much a zero if it’s not.
-After a while, the evidence was staring us in the face – the cars with the optimised spring stiffness were seconds faster per lap.
+When you are doing set-ups for a living, there is one driving force – you get a big tick if the car is faster and pretty much a zero if it’s not.
+After a while, the evidence was staring us in the face – the cars with the optimized spring stiffness were seconds faster per lap.

 Furthermore, to help us with our thinking about set up, we need some explanation over and above the empirical evidence.
 The following relates to the properties of tyres:

 What happens with tyre grip is that the tyre rubber keys into the tiny peaks and valleys of the asphalt surface.
 Stiff springs result in higher frequency vibrations at the tyre contact patch.
 This has two very important effects:

 So, we can keep increasing spring stiffness from road car stiffness, getting grip improvement with each step, until it becomes too stiff.
 Based on our experience, we are able to pretty much home in on what will work for any race car.
 This recommendation is a starting point; the first part of your a baseline set up.
 It could be that further testing at the race track is required.

 Most of our clients don't do any further testing, especially if the car is winning races.
 For example, David Stone’s winning Ford Falcon XY remained unchanged in set up from 2006, when we first did the car all the way through to 2015, when it was still winning races and claimed the club championship in the hands of it's new owner.

 On the other hand, David’s equally race winning Mazda MX5 has been in development on and off since our initial setup in 2012.

 It’s a question of competition really.
 If needed, there would easily have been more development left in the set-up of the Ford.